 Increased user mobility is creating growing enterprise interest in cloud-based unified communications (UC).
-As a result, UC vendors and service providers are going with the trend by offering Unified Communications as a Service
+As a result, UC vendors and service providers are going with the trend by offering Unified Communications as a Service (UCaaS) to their customers.

 “Cloud services are hugely important in the UC market right now,” said Brian Riggs, research director of enterprise communications for Current Analysis.
 “Right now, we are seeing vendors like Siemens and Mitel offering cloud services themselves and companies like ShoreTel purchasing other companies in order to offer cloud services.
 We are even seeing carriers like AT&T and Sprint getting their act together to offer these services.”